 A LITTLE ABOUT SKILLSHARE

-Skillshare is an online video learning community with thousands of video classes on a multitude of topics from watercoloring to acccounting.
-By using this link to sign-up, you’ll get 2 months of free Skillshare to take as many classes as you want, then you pay a monthly or yearly fee to keep your subscription.
+Skillshare is an online video learning community with thousands of video classes on a multitude of topics from watercoloring to accounting.
+By using this link to sign-up, you’ll get 14 days of free Skillshare to take as many classes as you want, then you pay a monthly or yearly fee to keep your subscription.
 You can also sign up for a free-only account to access tons of classes that are available for free.

 I’ve been using Skillshare for years now and have learned so SO much from it.
 Most of the classes are 20-60 minutes long and are really easy to watch in a lunch break.
 I like using Skillshare because I feel like I am consistently learning new things.
 I also wrote a blog post sharing 10 of my favorite classes to help boost your creative business